yojoecapital/notes/CS-585 Natural Language Processing/5-Lexical-representations-for-NLP.md

 ### One-Hot Encoding of Words

-- a simple starting point for encoding words is to treat them as ==one-hot== vectors in space with one dimension for each word in the vocabulary
+- a simple starting point for encoding words is to treat them as **one-hot** vectors in space with one dimension for each word in the vocabulary

 <img src="images/image-20230926134731135.png" alt="image-20230926134731135" style="zoom:67%;" />

 ### Bag-of-Words Representation

 - given a vector representation of words, we can create a representation for **documents** in the same space
-- this is called a ==bag-of-words== representation because it treats meaning as a function of words counts
+- this is called a **bag-of-words** representation because it treats meaning as a function of words counts
   - i.e. the sum of all the [one-hot encoding of words](#One-Hot Encoding of Words) used in the document
   - this is a very limited representation of meaning